mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 This analysis of w

-### Relating to AT and design Theory

 - Drawing on AT terminology
 - Discuss how GDP as key unit  was arrived at - draw on journal notes in planning stages
 - Relate - AT terms to those of design stages
 - Begin to comment on utility of GDP as a unit of analysis for practitioners, parents and young participants - i.e. in navigation and goal setting.

-## Other Findings Emerging related to Game Design Patterns

-Previously we have explored the concept of activity as a primary unit for analysis.
-In particular the utility of this approach to research community activity (Cite Blunden).
-In this section I will explore how game design patterns became the primary unit of activity for participants.

 <!-- (see blunden for more on project as unit of Activity
 https://www.activityanalysis.net/andy-blundens-vision-of-activity-theory/ )  -->